 The General Conference building is open to the general public for a daily tour at 9 a.m., Monday through Thursday.
 The free 45-minute building tour explains the current activities of the church headquarters and several of its organizations, as well as artifacts and exhibits throughout the building.

-Tours of the Ellen White Estate are available on the half hour, Monday through Thursday.
+Tours are offered on the half hour, Monday through Thursday.
 White Estate tours feature original historic documents and memorabilia from one of the church founders.

 Visitors should be aware:

 - The General Conference building is closed Fridays.

 - Reservations are required one week in advance for groups larger than 10.

 - Groups of 10 or more who want to eat in the cafeteria will also need to make reservations and financial arrangements in advance with Food Service Management at the time the tour is booked.

 For more information and to schedule a tour, call 301-680-6035 or email email@example.com.